 Helping families build positive, healthy relationships is a major part of the prevention of child abuse and it takes an entire educated community.
 Each year, we work with business, government and community partners to place blue Pinwheels for Prevention throughout Denver as a symbol of our community’s commitment to protecting our children.
 This year, you'll also notice many buildings around Denver lighted in blue to show their support for increased awareness about this important topic.

-Throughout April, we'll be offering free workshops, trainings and will be partnering for a number of community events.
-Please visit the tabs below to learn more about our work to Shine a Light on Child Abuse Prevention and how you can get involved.
+Throughout April, we'll be offering free workshops, and a family wellness fair and will be partnering on a number of community events.
+Please visit the tabs below to learn more about our work and how you can get involved.

 Proven ways for parents to help kids grow and maintain strong families, include: